MyDataShare/access-gateway/README.md

 The gateway definition provides initial support for conditional actions.
 Currently the only supported clause is "is_defined", thus comparisons to values or fallback actions are not possible within the gateway definition.
 However, developing a plugin unleashes the full power of python and installable libraries.

+Any plugins you create should be save under the agw/ folder for the gateway configuration to be able to access it.

 ```
 ...
 "builders": [